Sunday, Cruddy Sunday: Production

 "Sunday, Cruddy Sunday" was directed by Steven Dean Moore and co-written by former staff writers Tom Martin, George Meyer, Brian Scully, and executive producer and former showrunner Mike Scully.
 It was first broadcast on the Fox network in the United States on January 31, 1999, right after Super Bowl XXXIII and the premiere of Family Guy.
-"Sunday, Cruddy Sunday" was the first episode that Martin received a writing credit for, and in the DVD audio commentary for the episode, he stated that he "loved" writing the episode.
+"Sunday, Cruddy Sunday" was the first episode for which Martin received a writing credit, and in the DVD audio commentary for the episode, he stated that he "loved" writing the episode.
 The writing process for the episode was "kind of unusual", since the writers "threw it [the episode] together" without, Scully quipped, thinking of "things such as thought and structure".
 A scene in the episode shows Homer buying new tires for his car.
 The scene was written by Brian Scully, who had been scammed by a Firestone Tire and Rubber Company dealer.
 The episode's subplot was the result of the Simpsons writers trying to find activities for Marge and Lisa to participate in while Bart and Homer were at the Super Bowl.
 According to Martin, the writers were trying to come up with "the most boring thing" Marge and Lisa could do to pass time.
 After hearing cast member Dan Castellaneta's impression of Vincent Price, the writers found the impression to be so funny that they based the subplot on the fictional crafts set "Vincent Price's Egg Magic".

 In a scene in the episode, Homer and Kogen are in Moe's tavern, discussing their favorite football teams with Moe.
 When Moe mentions that his favorite team is the Atlanta Falcons, he holds a glass in front of his mouth, obscuring his lip movements.
 He then passes the same glass to Homer, who does the same for the Denver Broncos.
 Originally, the characters would be saying something else, however, because the staff wanted the episode to be "current", new dialogue was recorded for the scene.
 Because there was no time to animate the scene from scratch, the staff simply made the characters hold a glass in front of their mouths while saying their lines.
 This technique was also used in reference to the ongoing impeachment scandal, as when the characters mention that the President and First Lady will be watching, they cover their mouths when calling them by name.
 The song that plays during the bus trip to the Super Bowl was performed by NRBQ.
 The episode also features British rock band Blur's "Song 2", which plays during the "race" to the stadium.